 Board elections and preparing for them are central tasks of the large and long-term shareholders of companies.
 In most of Solidium’s portfolio companies, the shareholders’ nomination board prepares the proposal on board member election to the Annual General Meeting.

 Influencing board elections and the work of boards of directors are among Solidium’s most important tasks.

 Solidium’s long-term objective is to have a seat in the board of each portfolio company.
 Solidium wants to be involved in influencing matters which have a significant impact on the company’s performance and shareholder value.
-After the shareholders’ meetings of spring 2022, this is the case in seven companies owned by Solidium.
+After the shareholders’ meetings of spring 2023, this is the case in nine companies owned by Solidium.
 Solidium’s representatives in companies’ boards are individuals who are members of Solidium’s Board of Directors or executive management.